alonitac/DevOpsMay22/exercises/jenkins_ex1.md

 Similar to `dev` pipelines, the following pipelines should be located under `prod` folder:

-- The `botBuild` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/dev/BotBuild.Jenkinsfile`.
+- The `botBuild` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/prod/BotBuild.Jenkinsfile`.
-- The `botDeploy` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/dev/BotDeploy.Jenkinsfile`.
+- The `botDeploy` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/prod/BotDeploy.Jenkinsfile`.
-- The `workerBuild` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/dev/WorkerBuild.Jenkinsfile`.
+- The `workerBuild` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/prod/WorkerBuild.Jenkinsfile`.
-- The `workerDeploy` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/dev/WorkerDeploy.Jenkinsfile`.
+- The `workerDeploy` Pipeline - The Jenkinsfile is partially implemented under `infra/jenkins/prod/WorkerDeploy.Jenkinsfile`.
 - The `PullRequestTesting` Pipeline -  responsible to execute PR testing before code is being merged to `main` branch.
 The Jenkinsfile is configured under `infra/jenkins/prod/PullRequest.Jenkinsfile`.
 This is a **Multi-branch pipeline** that should be triggered upon Pull Request creation as we've seen in class.
-Make sure that a given PR is blocked from being merged into main when this pipeline fails.
-Already implemented, no need to touch.
+Make sure that a given PR is blocked from being merged into main when this pipeline fails. **Already implemented**, no need to touch.

 #### Notes for `prod` pipelines